Piston Force Calculator

 A piston is a circular disk-shaped component that transfers hydraulic or pneumatic force from expanding gases inside a cylinder to a crankshaft using a connecting rod, or vice versa.
 Pistons were initially used in steam engines and radial engines, driving the trains and aircraft of the 20th century.
 One can also apply the working principle of the piston and cylinder setup to make pumps.

 The force exerted on the piston under the cylinder pressure is known as the piston force or piston cylinder force.
-An example of such force is found in a hydraulic system.
+An example of such force is found in a hydraulic system: we explored the generic working principle of such systems at our hydraulic pressure calculator.
 To find such a force you need the cylinder force equation, which can be found below.

 Piston force equation

 The piston force relationship is given below:

 - – Piston force;

 The bore area can be found by: